 (a) access to a service that is required to be provided under:

-(i) section 267 of the Act; or

-(ii) clause 4 or 7 of Schedule 2 to the Act; or
+(i) clause 4 or 7 of Schedule 2 to the Telecommunications Act; or

+(ii) section 149 of the Consumer Protection Act; or

 (b) access to a carriage service, facility or network that is required to be provided under:

-(i) section 269 of the Act; or
+(i) section 372L of the Telecommunications Act; or

-(ii) clause 17, 33, 34 or 35 of Schedule 1 to the Act; or
+(ii) clause 17, 33, 34, 35 or 46 of Schedule 1 to the Telecommunications Act; or

+(iii) section 151 of the Consumer Protection Act; or

-(c) a service that is required to be provided under section 335 or 351 of the Act; or
+(c) a service that is required to be provided under section 335 or 351 of the Telecommunications Act; or

-(d) compliance with a requirement of a numbering plan mentioned in section 462 of the Act; or
+(d) compliance with the numbering plan that is required under section 462 of the Telecommunications Act; or

-(e) access to information that is required to be provided under clause 21, 22, 23, 24 or 25 of Schedule 1 to the Act; or
+(e) access to information that is required to be provided under clause 21, 22, 23, 24 or 25 of Schedule 1 to the Telecommunications Act; or

-(f) consultation that is required under clause 29 of Schedule 1 to the Act.
+(f) consultation that is required under clause 29 of Schedule 1 to the Telecommunications Act.

-service provider means a person who is required under the Act to provide a service.
+service provider means a person who is required, under the Telecommunications Act or the Consumer Protection Act, to provide a service.

-service seeker means a person or body:
+service seeker means a person:

-(a) seeking to make or vary an agreement about provision of a service to the person or body; or
+(a) seeking to make or vary an agreement about provision of a service to the person; or

-(b) whose service provider has changed, or proposes to change, the terms and conditions on which a service is provided by the provider to the person or body.
+(b) whose service provider has changed, or proposes to change, the terms and conditions on which a service is provided by the service provider to the person.

+Telecommunications Act means the Telecommunications Act 1997.

-Part 2 Notification of disputes
+Part 2—Notification of disputes

-3 Notification of disputes
+6 Notification of disputes

-(1) A service seeker or provider may notify the ACCC in writing that a dispute exists if they are unable to agree about the terms and conditions on which a service is, or is to be, provided.
+(1) A service seeker or service provider may notify the ACCC in writing that a dispute exists if the service seeker and the service provider are unable to agree about the terms and conditions on which a service is, or is to be, provided.

-(2) The following are examples of things on which a service seeker and provider might disagree:
+(2) The following are examples of things on which a service seeker and service provider might disagree:

 (a) the price, or the method of establishing the price, at which a service is provided;